pingcap/dm/docs/RFCS/20190814_task_auto_recovery.md

 Task recovery executor will be implement in the `handleTask` function of DM-worker as a standalone `TaskOp` processing case, it will reuse the subtask `Resume` interface to resume a task.
 We should refine the status management in DM-worker in order to meet the following guarantees:

-- It is always safe and no harm to resume a paused task, although in some scenarios a task will always meet error after the resume, for example when a replication task meets an TIDB incompatible DDL.
+- It is always safe and no harm to resume a paused task, although in some scenarios a task will always meet error after the resume, for example when a replication task meets a TiDB incompatible DDL.

 - Resume a non-paused task will do nothing and return an error.